Kiwi dies in Bali after surgery complications

 Friends have posted tributes on Facebook to McColl.
 One called him a "kind, gentle, and free" person who inspired the poster to live a nomadic lifestyle.

-Another said McColl"the purest heart I've ever known" with a "fabulous sense of humour".
+Another called McColl "the purest heart I've ever known" with a "fabulous sense of humour".

 "The time you had was cut so short but you lived it true and fully," the poster said.
 "The world could only become a better place if people were more like you."